 We’ve also received a number of questions about why we’ve decided to prioritize crypto, and how we think about crypto’s environmental impact.
 I’ll try to answer those questions in this post.
 But first, I want to make an exciting new announcement that illustrates some of the opportunities we see in crypto!

 Crypto For Good: A fundraiser for GiveDirectly

-On December 2, some of the biggest names in crypto will join our founder Peter Singer in an online discussion about how crypto-philanthropy can fight poverty.
-The other panelists will be Sam Bankman-Fried (founder and CEO of FTX, and the world’s richest person under 30), Caitlin Long (founder and CEO of Avanti), Haseeb Qureshi (managing director at Dragonfly), and Sibongani Kayola (Liberia country director for GiveDirectly).
-Rhys Lindmark (co-founder of Roote) and Laura Shin (host of Unchained and Unconfirmed podcasts) will moderate the event and then repost it on their podcasts.
-All proceeds will go to support GiveDirectly.
+On December 2, some of the biggest names in crypto joined our founder Peter Singer in an online discussion about how crypto-philanthropy can fight poverty.
+The other panelists were Sam Bankman-Fried (founder and CEO of FTX, and the world’s richest person under 30), Caitlin Long (founder and CEO of Avanti), Haseeb Qureshi (managing director at Dragonfly), and Sibongani Kayola (Liberia country director for GiveDirectly).
+Rhys Lindmark (co-founder of Roote) and Laura Shin (host of Unchained and Unconfirmed podcasts) moderated the event and then reposted it on their podcasts.
+All proceeds went to support GiveDirectly.

-We hope this event will raise a lot of awareness for GiveDirectly, The Life You Can Save, and the arguments for effective giving in the crypto community.
-Please help us share this message as widely as possible by sharing the event page on social media and with crypto users in your network.
+We hope this event raised a lot of awareness for GiveDirectly, The Life You Can Save, and the arguments for effective giving in the crypto community.

 Frequently asked questions about crypto